raemx/webapp/readme.md

-Web App Calculator Tool for Project Impact Measurement
+Web App Calculator Tool for Project Impact Measurement for Salesforce/Mulesoft.

+Side Note: CSS, JavaScript and HTML in one document because of implementation is in Google Sites for Company Website.

 What it Does
 - It's a questionnaire with 6 questions that have four options ranging marks from 1 to 4 which affect the score the user a receives at the end.